- 2025

 Watch for Free Bill Moyers 5-Part Documentary Series Healing and the Mind

 In 1993, journalist Bill Moyers created a five-part documentary series looking to explain aspects of the mind-body connection and ways it can be applied in alternative healthcare.
 This series won the Emmy Award for Outstanding Informational Series and had a lasting impact on new ways people thought about healing and health.
-Two of the parts of the documentary are available on Vimeo, which you can check out here:
+Two of the parts of the documentary are available on Vimeo and the other three parts available on the American Archive of Public Broadcasting.
+You can check them all out at the links below:

 Bill Moyers investigates the connection between peace of mind and physical illness in this documentary that takes a look at the innovative work of Jon Kabat-Zinn and Dr. David Spiegel.
 We follow Kabat-Zinn as he leads a group of every day people dealing with chronic pain in guided mindfulness meditation at the University of Massachusetts Medical School.
 Moyers also delves into a study Dr. Spiegel conducts with cancer patients on the emotional benefits of group psychotherapy.
 Both Kabat-Zinn and Spiegel approach these concepts of inner healing with a mainstream medical training background, but are open to finding new ways to help their patients heal, cope, grieve, and live with the stress of serious illness.